 Boats stop at Festival Pier, going to St Katherine’s Pier, Bankside and Westminster.

 Bike stands are located in Southbank Centre Square.
-Barclays Cycle Hire stands are available on Belvedere Road opposite Southbank Centre Square.
+Santander Cycle Hire stands are available on Belvedere Road opposite Southbank Centre Square.